Presidential Fitness Test: Eisenhower presidency

-Implementation of the test (Kennedy to Bush)
+Implementation of the test (Kennedy to Bush Sr.)

 The transition into John F. Kennedy's presidency marked a new era for the Fitness Test.
-Before he took office, Kennedy advocated for youth physical fitness in his article "The Soft American," published in Sports Illustrated.
+Before he took office, Kennedy advocated for youth physical fitness in his article "The Soft American", published in Sports Illustrated.
 In the widely popular article, the president fed into Cold War paranoia about American subservience, articulating concerns about children spending too much time watching television and not enough time building strong bodies.
 "The harsh fact of the matter is that there is also an increasingly large number of young Americans who are neglecting their bodies – whose physical fitness is not what it should be – who are getting soft.
 And such softness on the part of the individual citizen can help to strip and destroy the vitality of a nation."
 Linking the supposed state of American youth to the security and futurity of the nation, Kennedy set the stage for the aims of his presidency's Fitness Test.

-Kennedy changed the name to the President's Council on Physical Fitness with the aim of addressing all age groups.
+Kennedy changed the name to the President's Council on Physical Fitness intending to address all age groups.
 In partnership with the Advertising Council, President Kennedy participated in a nationwide public service advertising campaign that promoted taking the 50-mile hikes previously required of U.S. Marine officers.
-Kennedy contributed to reinforcing the connection between Cold War anxieties and individual child physical vigilance.
+Kennedy contributed to reinforcing the connection between Cold War anxieties and children's physical performance.

-In 1966, Kennedy's successor Lyndon B. Johnson's President's Council established the Presidential Physical Fitness Award Program, acknowledging youth who met or exceeded the 85th percentile on all seven test items.
-This program would later contribute much of the fodder of complaints about the test, inspiring competition and reinitiating relative benchmarks into physical education classes across the nation.
+In 1966, Lyndon B. Johnson, Kennedy's successor, established the Presidential Physical Fitness Award Program to acknowledge youth who met or exceeded the 85th percentile on all seven test items.
+This program later contributed much of the fodder of complaints about the test, inspiring competition and reinitiating relative benchmarks into physical education classes across the nation.

 The Physical Fitness Test underwent edits throughout the 70s and 80s.
 In 1976, the softball throw was deleted, the sit-up was modified, and the distance runs were included as options.
 While the softball throw was originally theorized as being helpful to mimic the potential throwing arm when faced with the need to throw a grenade, the throw was removed as it was considered to be a skill rather than a fitness-related item.
 The sit-up was modified on the idea that the bent-knee approach was less stressful on the back than a straight-leg approach.
-The goals of running for longer distances rather than mimicking the running drills of the navy also inspired lengthier running options.
+The goals of running for longer distances rather than mimicking the running drills of the Navy also inspired lengthier running options.

-The Presidential Fitness Test would continue to remain widely implemented, and the Award program expanded to include sports through the Carter and Reagan administrations.
-The focus remained on exceptional performance of individual children, celebrating those who performed at the top of their classes.
+The Presidential Fitness Test remained widely implemented, and the Award program was expanded to include sports through the Carter and Reagan administrations.
+The focus remained on the exceptional performance of individual children, celebrating those who performed at the top of their classes.